 The hard part is convincing our own customers and clients first.
 For example, we are often invited to closed tenders that don’t include scope for research, or we are pitching for projects where we’re asked for creative without having access to an audience or user information.

-The answer to overcoming these challenges lies in us providing education and evidence in order to challenge our customers, and then get that buy-in (trust) from their stakeholders.
+Our answer to overcoming these challenges lies in us providing education and fact-based evidence to challenge our customers, and then work to get that buy-in (trust) from their stakeholders.

 Building trust takes effort — creating a good user experience isn’t just about boosting sales and winning design awards.
 It’s about building a real relationship with your customers where you deliver value that will endure beyond what you simply say, or whatever channels and platforms you build.